Steve Albini: Methods

-Albini advocated analog recording, believing it would be irresponsible to give clients digital files as masters, as he feared emerging digital formats would become unusable in later formats.
+Albini advocated analog recording, believing it was irresponsible to give clients digital files as masters as he feared emerging digital formats would become unusable in later formats.
 In "The Problem with Music", he wrote that Digital Audio Tape "sounds like shit" and that "using [it] for final masters is almost fraudulently irresponsible" due to how quickly he had seen it deteriorate.
 In 2005, he said he disliked recording with computers, finding that software was unreliable and overcomplex.
 He said he had never felt limited by his equipment and had never had to tell an artist that something was impossible without computers.
 He was skeptical of digital manipulation, saying: "I don't understand where the impulse comes from to make a record that doesn't have any relationship to the sound of the real band.
 That seems crazy to me."

 In 2021, Albini acknowledged that digital noise reduction technologies could be useful in an analog setting and that certain genres of music had developed that relied on digital tools.
-However, he still expressed concerns about the viability of digital storage for long term preservation, saying "music that's made principally from virtual instruments and samples and sequences... there's no reason to have an analog session for music like that.
-I think there is a reason, from a cultural perspective, to make an analog capture of it once it's all over with so that... in the distant future, people will know what it sounded like".
+However, he expressed concerns about the viability of digital storage for preservation, saying "music that's made principally from virtual instruments and samples and sequences... there's no reason to have an analog session for music like that.
+I think there is a reason, from a cultural perspective, to make an analog capture of it once it's all over with so that... in the distant future, people will know what it sounded like."